 CLASSIFICATION NO. 519

-Under direction, to plan, organize and supervise the activities and staff of the County's Medical Examiner's Office; to participate in program planning and evaluation (as described in ORS Chapter 146); to conduct or supervise the investigation of deaths occurring under violent, questionable or unexplained circumstances (as described in ORS Chapter 146); to prepare or review detailed reports relating to deceased persons; and to do other work as required.
+Under direction, to plan, organize and supervise the activities and staff of the County's Medical Examiner's Office as Chief of the office and staff; to participate in program planning and evaluation (as described in ORS Chapter 146); to conduct or supervise the investigation of deaths occurring under violent, questionable or unexplained circumstances (as described in ORS Chapter 146); to prepare or review detailed reports relating to deceased persons; and to do other work as required.

 The Medical Examiner’s Office within the Department of Emergency Management investigates and certifies the cause and manner of deaths occurring under violent, questionable or unexplained circumstances in cooperation with the District Attorney's Office, County law enforcement agencies and private organizations.

-The Medical Examiner Supervisor receives direction from the Director of Emergency Management and the Oregon State/County Medical Examiner.
-The Medical Examiner Supervisor is responsible for the investigation of deaths as required by ORS Chapter 146.
+The Medical Examiner Chief Deputy receives direction from the Director of Emergency Management and the Oregon State/County Medical Examiner.
+The Medical Examiner Chief Deputy is responsible for the investigation of deaths as required by ORS Chapter 146, supervision of all County Medical Examiner staff, and is the primary contact for the State Medical Examiner, the County District Attorney’s Office, local law enforcement, and others as needed regarding all cases.
 The activities of the County Medical Examiner's Office are conducted in cooperation with the District Attorney's Office, County law enforcement agencies and private organizations, and are subject to the review and direction of the Oregon State Medical Examiner's Office.
 The incumbent is responsible for the administration of programs and policies, including the supervision, review, and/or performance of death investigations.

 Duties may include but are not limited to the following: